The 8 biggest mistakes when washing

 Used to make sense, now mostly superfluous: With normally soiled clothes, your washing machine will cope wonderfully without a prewash program.

-#6 Do not clean the dryer and machine
+#6 Do not clean the washing machine

 If you don't, the following can happen:

-• Germs and bacteria build up.
+• Germs and bacteria settle in

-• Limescale builds up.
+• Limescale builds up

-• The service life of the machine decreases.
+• The service life of the machine decreases

 #7 Use a short wash program